 Your payment history makes up more than a third of your overall credit score—accounting for 35% of your FICO score, for example.
 It’s a record of whether you’ve made on-time payments for each of your credit accounts, and it’s an important way for lenders to check whether you’re likely to repay your debts on time.

 Table of Contents

 What is payment history?

-In the main credit scoring models used by the credit bureaus (FICO and VantageScore), payment history is the most important factor on your credit report that influences your credit score.
+In the main credit scoring models used by the credit bureaus (FICO and VantageScore), payment history is the factor on your credit report that most strongly influences your credit score.
 This is because research shows that the way you handled your debts in the past generally predicts how you’ll handle them in the future.

 Unfortunately, this also means that a single negative mark, such as a late payment, can do a lot of damage to an otherwise blemish-free credit report.